 Brixton, London Sat 25 Apr 2015

 festival to reclaim its social & cultural diversity, threatened by

-increasing rents and property development that are forcing out local businesses and residents.
+increasing rents and property development that are forcing out local

-most of the groups present there seemed to be doing their own thing
+but most of the groups present there seemed to be doing their own thing

 in various parts of the square.
 When I walked around later there was a

-group playing classical music, another of African drummers, and the Revolutionary Communist
+group playing classical music, another of African drummers, and the

-picnics and enjoying a little afternoon sun in what Lambeth
+having picnics and enjoying a little afternoon sun in what Lambeth

 council a few years ago deliberately turned into a bleak and unwelcoming

 windswept area to discourage the informal gatherings that took place